mikaelpatel/Arduino-TWI/README.md

 The TWI library is an abstract interface for I2C device drivers.
-The library includes a hardware and software bus manager, and example device drivers for I2C Humidity and Temperature Sensor (Si70XX), Remote 8-bit I/O expander (PCF8574/PCF8574A), and Digital Pressure Sensor (BMP085).
+The library includes a hardware and software bus manager, and example device drivers for I2C Humidity and Temperature Sensor (Si70XX), Remote 8-bit I/O expander (PCF8574/PCF8574A), Digital Pressure Sensor (BMP085), and Single/Multi-Channel 1-Wire Master (DS2482).

 The software bus manager implementation of the TWI interface uses the [Arduino-GPIO](https://github.com/mikaelpatel/Arduino-GPIO)